Disclosure: This is a collaborative post.

 Add a Sunroom or Conservatory

 A sunroom or conservatory is another great way to add extra living space without having to increase the footprint of your home.
 These types of spaces often provide plenty of natural light and can be a great addition to any home.
 However, as with any project, it’s important to check with local regulations before you begin construction.
+Once you have done this, you can start taking a look at conservatory companies in your area, getting a few different quotes and putting a plan together.
+Go with the company that seems like it will provide you with the best service for the best price!

 Convert an Attached Garage